EXPLAINER-What is at stake for investors in Angola's elections?

 WHAT ARE MARKETS WATCHING OUT FOR?

-Angola's Eurobonds currently yield above 10%, according to Tradeweb data, the level at which a country is often considered to be locked out from issuing new debt.
+Angola's Eurobonds currently yield above 10%, Tradeweb data show, the level at which a country is often considered to be locked out from issuing new debt.

-The country's debt burden soared to a record high of 131% of GDP in 2020 and then fell to 75% last year, helped by higher oil prices.
+The country's debt burden soared to a record high of 131% of gross domestic product (GDP) in 2020 and then fell to 75% last year, helped by higher oil prices.

 A JPMorgan index of Angola's bonds is down 9.3% in the last six months, compared with a 12.5% fall for the continent as a whole.